Malanius/understanding-typescript-course/README.md

 - `lib`
   - specify which default objects and features TS knows
   - defaults to target `es` and all `DOM` APIs for web browser

+`-`

+- `allowJS` - allows JS files to be compiled by TS
+- `checkJS` - checks JS files for errors, but won't compile
+- `jsx` - specifies how to compile JSX for React

+`-`

+when building a lib to be used by others, you can include type definitions with it:

+- `declaration` - creates `.d.ts` files
+- `declarationMap` - generates source maps for `.d.ts` files

+`-`

+- `sourceMap` - generates source map for debugging purposes

 ---